On Saturday 13 June, CACT reopened its community 3G pitch for some projects.

 Carrying on online

 CACT’s mentoring programme is currently telephone-based.

-CACT’s Post-16 Football & Education Academy is holding regular isolation sessions and recruiting for September.
-Click here to hear about what 17-year-old Jakey has been getting out of the programme during lockdown.
+CACT’s Post-16 Football & Education Academy has returned and the 2020/21 programme started in September.
+Click here to hear about what 17-year-old Jakey got out of the programme during lockdown.

 Greenwich Community Hub

-CACT is working with the Royal Borough of Greenwich and partners to run the Greenwich Community Hub, which has so far received over 105,694 calls and delivered over 4,219 food boxes to vulnerable residents.
+Between April-September, the Greenwich Community Hub received over 106,000 calls and delivered over 4,219 food boxes to vulnerable residents.

-The Hub supports those who have not got a family member, friend or neighbour who can help, with phone lines open from 8.30am to 6pm six days a week.
-CACT staff and partners can also collect and deliver prescriptions, make friendship calls or help with dog walking.
+The Hub supported those who have not got a family member, friend or neighbour who can help, with phone lines open from 8.30am to 6pm six days a week.
+CACT staff and partners also collected and delivered prescriptions, made friendship calls and helpe with dog walking.
 Read about how the Hub helped Emma’s mum receive medication.